AlexxNica/closure-compiler-npm/README.md

 ```

 ### Use without gulp.src
 Gulp files are all read into memory, transformed into a JSON stream, and piped through the compiler.
-With large source sets, this may demand a significant amount of it [memory].
+With large source sets, this might end demanding a significant amount of it [memory].

-To alleviate this issue considerably, Closure-Compiler can natively expand file globs like so:
+To mitigate this issue considerably, Closure-Compiler can natively expand file globs like so:

 ```js
 var compilerPackage = require('google-closure-compiler');